cjtessler/MATH3733-SP22/docs/Day-07.md

     return a

 # The following definition of the function is viable,
-# but the use of a temporary variable can make debugging easier.
+# but the use of a "temporary variable" can make debugging easier.
 def area_of_circle(radius):
     return math.pi * radius ** 2